nolan-h-hamilton/Consenrich/Examples.md

 | Maximum resident set size (kbytes)          | 21385152 |
 | Swaps                                       | 0        |

-### (Optional) Extract condition-specific signals (One for each: AD, No_AD)
+### (Optional) Extract condition-specific signals/peaks (One for each: AD, No_AD) $\rightarrow$ Merge

-In this scenario, we would compute Consenrich signal tracks for each condition, call peaks on each independently, and then take the union of both peak sets to establish candidate regions for differential analysis.
-This approach is generally less conservative than the previous method but may be more appropriate in certain experimental settings, e.g., when the number and quality of samples in each condition is disparate.
+This approach is generally less conservative than the previous method but may be necessary in certain experimental settings, e.g., if the condition groups are highly imbalanced in sample size and/or signal strength.

 - Alzheimer’s Disease (AD)